Anomalous quantum glass of bosons in a random potential in two dimensions

 \section{Abstract}

-We study the quantum glass state intervening between the conventional superfluid and Mott-insulator states of lattice bosons with random potentials.
-Its properties at temperature $T=0$ are controlled by rare large regions of superfluid surrounded by Mott insulator.
-These regions make the state gapless although it is insulating.
-Contrary to the commonly accepted theory of this state in two dimensions, we show here that a vanishing gap does not necessarily imply nonzero compressibility.
-Using quantum Monte Carlo simulations of the Bose-Hubbard model and a percolation theory, we show that the compressibility $\kappa$ at average filling $\rho=1$ follows the form $\kappa \sim {\rm exp}(-b/T^\alpha)$ with $\alpha <1$.
-The system is, thus, incompressible at $T=0$ and should be classified as a Mott glass.
+We present a quantum Monte Carlo study of the ``quantum glass'' phase of the 2D Bose-Hubbard model with random potentials at filling $\rho=1$.
+In the narrow region between the Mott and superfluid phases the compressibility has the form $\kappa \sim {\rm exp}(-b/T^\alpha)+c$ with $\alpha <1$ and $c$ vanishing or very small.
+Thus, at $T=0$ the system is either incompressible (a Mott glass) or nearly incompressible (a Mott-glass-like anomalous Bose glass).
+At stronger disorder, where a glass reappears from the superfluid, we find a conventional highly compressible Bose glass.
+On a path connecting these states, away from the superfluid at larger Hubbard repulsion, a change of the disorder strength by only $10\%$ changes the low-temperature compressibility by more than four orders of magnitude, lending support to two types of glass states separated by a phase transition or a sharp cross-over.

-Interacting lattice bosons have two distinct types of ground states in the absence of disorder; the superfluid (SF) and the Mott-insulator (MI).
-In the standard prototypical Bose-Hubbard (BH) model with repulsive on-site interactions, an MI state has an integer number of particles per site and there is a gap to states with added or removed particles.
+There are two types of ground states of interacting lattice bosons in the absence of disorder; the superfluid (SF) and the Mott-insulator (MI).
+In the Bose-Hubbard model (BHM) with repulsive on-site interactions \cite{giamarchi88,fisher89} an MI state has an integer number of particles per site and there is a gap to states with added or removed particles.
 The gapless SF can have any filling fraction.
-These phases and the quantum phase transitions between them are well understood \cite{giamarchi88,fisher89,freericks96,batrouni02,mahmud11} and have also been realized experimentally with ultracold atoms in optical lattices \cite{greiner02,bloch08}.
-If disorder in the form of random site potentials is introduced in the BH model a third kind of state appears---an insulating but gapless quantum glass (QG).
-This state has been the subject of numerous studies over the past two decades \cite{giamarchi88,fisher89,freericks96,krauth91,wallin94,lee01,pazmandi98,wu08,prokofev04,pollet09,gurarie09,kruger11,lin11,soyler11,altman04,altman10}, but many of its properties are still not well understood.
-In one dimension, two typses of QG ground states are known; the compressible Bose glass (BG) \cite{giamarchi88}, and the incompressible Mott glass (MG) \cite{altman04}, with the latter appearing at commensurate filling fractions only \cite{altman10}.
-In two and higher dimensions it has been believed that the QG is always of the compressible BG type \cite{fisher89,pollet09}.
-QG states are also accessible in optical lattices \cite{damski03,fallani07}.

-We here discuss site-disordered bosons at temperature $T>0$.
-Our arguments and conclusions will mostly be generic, but for definiteness, to study systems using unbiased quantum Monte Carlo (QMC) simulations, we consider the two-dimensional (2D) BH Hamiltonian
+These phases and the quantum phase transitions between them are well understood \cite{giamarchi88,fisher89,freericks96,batrouni02,capogrosso08,mahmud11} and have been realized experimentally with ultracold atoms in optical lattices \cite{greiner02,bloch08}.